The Element of Freedom: Release and promotion

-A week prior to its release, Keys streamed The Element of Freedom in its entirety on the peer-to-peer music streaming service Spotify, as well as social networking website Facebook through a Facebook Platform.
-She became the first major recording artist in Facebook's history to do so.
+A week prior to its release, Keys streamed The Element of Freedom in its entirety on the peer-to-peer music streaming service Spotify, as well as social networking website Facebook through a Facebook Platform; she became the first major recording artist in Facebook's history to do so.
 The Element of Freedom was released in the United States on December 15, having been released internationally four days earlier.
 Its deluxe edition with two bonus tracks and a bonus DVD was released simultaneously with the standard edition; in the United States, both editions were accompanied by the double-disc Empire Edition.
 The "Alicia Keys & Friends" concert took place on January 7, 2010, at the Apollo Theater in New York City.
 In addition to her performances, Keys introduced new artists who also performed during the event.
-Keys also performed on Saturday Night Live on January 9, followed by an AOL Music Sessions premiere on January 14.
+She also performed on Saturday Night Live on January 9, followed by an AOL Music Sessions premiere on January 14.
 On February 14, Keys performed with recording artists Usher and Shakira at the 2010 NBA All-Star Game during halftime.
 At the show, Keys performed "No One" from her 2007 album As I Am.
 She also performed "Empire State of Mind" as well "Try Sleeping with a Broken Heart".
 On March 3, Keys embarked on the North American leg of the Freedom Tour at the Allstate Arena in Rosemont, Illinois.
 The European leg of the tour started in late April.
 Keys performed at the Essence Music Festival taking place July 2–4, 2010.
 In April, Keys announced a reissue of the album, which ultimately never materialized.